canonical/prometheus-hardware-exporter/README.md

 and Redfish protocol.
 It also exports and various SAS (Serial Attached SCSI) and RAID (redundant array of inexpensive disks) controllers.

-Prometheus Hardware Exporter is recommended for [Juju](https://juju.is/) users, you can deploy Prometheus Hardware Exporter using the Hardware Observer charm.
+Prometheus Hardware Exporter is recommended for [Juju](https://juju.is/) users.
+You can deploy Prometheus Hardware Exporter using the Hardware Observer charm.
-You can learn more about Hardware Observer on [Charmhub](https://charmhub.io/hardware-observer).
+For more information, you can read the documentation about Hardware Observer on [Charmhub](https://charmhub.io/hardware-observer).

 **Note**: this exporter does not bundle the required third party or proprietary